Is Ceramic Coating Really Worth It?

 When it comes to deciding whether the ceramic coating is worth it or not, let’s first see what these types of paint sealant products are made of.

 What Are Ceramic Coatings?

 Based on a technology originating from NASA, ceramic coatings are liquid polymers with a composition comprising silicon dioxide or silica (SiO2).
-Sounds fancy right?
-So if you are still wondering whether ceramic coating is worth it, just remember that NASA thinks it is.
+Sounds fancy, right?
+So if you are still wondering whether the ceramic coating is worth it, just remember that NASA thinks it is.